 Today’s summer meal is one made in a slow cooker.
 I recently started watching Trisha Yearwood’s new cooking show on the Food Network – Trisha’s Southern Kitchen.
 I have loved her cookbooks so I knew I would love her show.
-On one episode, she had a recipe for mac and cheese made in a slow cooker.
+On one episode, she had a recipe for slow cooker mac and cheese.
 I had to give it a try.

 - 8 oz dry elbow macaroni